jeanjusten/jeanjusten/README.md

 In my previous area of work (Architecture) i was in touch with 3d modeling, design and image rendering.
 It wasn't untill 2023 that i discovered a passion in coding due to a personal side project in Game Maker Studio 2.
-Since then, i've been puting all those skills to use and working hard in my journey to be a fullstack developer.
+Since then, i've been puting all those skills to use and working hard in my journey to become a programmer.
 <br>

 <!--Skills and Tools-->